weecology/website/content/publication/savage-2006-comment/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Comment on\" The illusion of invariant quantities in life histories\"
+title: Comment on "The illusion of invariant quantities in life histories"
 subtitle: ''
 summary: ''
 authors: